 * Warm ups: Intended to precede specific OLP labs to help students get started.

 Be sure to configure your zyBook before the term to include the zyLabs you want and move other labs to “Unused”.
 See Info/advice for instructors using zyLabs for more.

 How should I use ZMLs in my class?

-We recommend using 5 to 7 MSPs, one warm up, and one OLP per chapter.
+We recommend using 5 to 7 MSPs per week, OR one warm up and one OLP per week.
 By default, all ZMLs will appear in your zyBook.
 You should look through the ZMLs to determine which ones you would like to use.
 You should then remove un-needed ZMLs from the by moving them to the "Unused" section.
 If you are unsure of how to move a section to unused, you can review our article on how to configure a zyBook.

 How can I find the ZMLs?